An Eventful Start

-In the earlier incident last fall, many students expressed displeasure at changes made to the Homecoming pep rally.
+In an earlier incident last fall, many students expressed displeasure at changes made to the Homecoming pep rally.
 In the previous pep rallies, there was a faculty dance-off between every division and a story read by the head of school to feature fall sports teams.
-These two pieces were taken out and replaced by a dance performed by a small group of faculty and announcements made by head coaches about their sport.
+These two pieces were taken out and replaced by a dance performed by a small faculty group and announcements made by head coaches about their sport.

 The fallout from the Homecoming changes was still resonating with students months later.
 In an Evergreen survey sent to students in January, 76% of respondents said they weren’t told why the changes were made to the pep rally before it occurred.
 An overwhelming majority–96% said they would have wanted to hear about the changes from a school administrator instead of finding out at the pep rally.